kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

   servers bounce ESNI off.
 Is it worth defining a strict mode toggle in the ESNI keys, for a deployment to indicate it is ready for that? ]]

-Clients SHOULD implement a limit on retries caused by "esni_retry_request" or servers which do not acknowledge the "encrypted_server_name" extension.
+Clients SHOULD implement a limit on retries caused by the "encrypted_server_name" extension found in EncryptedExtensions or servers which do not acknowledge the "encrypted_server_name" extension.
 If the client does not retry in either scenario, it MUST report an error to the calling application.

-If the server sends a HelloRetryRequest in response to the ClientHello and the client can send a second updated ClientHello per the rules in
-{{RFC8446}}, the "encrypted_server_name" extension values which do not depend on the (possibly updated) KeyShareClientHello, i.e,, ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, and ClientEncryptedSNI.record_digest, MUST NOT change across ClientHello messages.
-Moreover, ClientESNIInner MUST not change across ClientHello messages.
-Informally, the values of all unencrypted extension information, as well as the inner extension plaintext, must be consistent between the first and second ClientHello messages.

 ### Authenticating for the public name {#auth-public-name}